 Tackling draughts from windows, keyholes and doors is also important...

-• Buy a door draught excluder for your main rooms
+- Buy a door draught excluder for your main rooms

-• If you have an old fireplace that you're no longer using, look at getting a chimney balloon
+- If you have an old fireplace that you're no longer using, look at getting a chimney balloon

-• Place a sponge in your letter box if it's prone to letting in the wind
+- Place a sponge in your letter box if it's prone to letting in the wind

-• If your windows are old, buy some cheap window seal tape on places like Amazon
+- If your windows are old, buy some cheap window seal tape on places like Amazon

-16. Go to work - or use the gym!
+15. Go to work - or use the gym!

-And while more of us are now working from home (and largely enjoying it) be mindful that more time at home means way higher energy usage.
+And while many of us are now working more from home (and largely enjoying it) be mindful that more time at home means way higher energy usage.
 All those cups of tea and coffee that you make at home, and all that time you spend on the computer, adds up.
 As will the costs for heating your home office when the days get colder.

 So if you don't live too far from work consider the odd extra trip into the office.

-Move your usage
+16. Move your usage to off-peak times

 There are of course potential fire risks to running appliances late at night, so consider this and weigh up the risk/cost benefits for yourself.